 Over a twenty-year period McVeigh has amassed a collection of found objects weighted by their unique patternations; tracing former lives and the once tangible relationship an individual may have had with the object.
 The artist acts as custodian of these ‘markers’.
 She isolates yet elevates the materials, entrusting them to reflect and spur philosophical understandings of history, time and memory.
 McVeigh's paintings are precoccupied with the complexity and dual layers of the body and form new languages with origins in Eastern and Western philosophies.

-McVeigh has travelled extensively to carry out her practice and has held residencies in Mexico, India, China and more recently the Nirox Foundation in South Africa.
-She has exhibited and lectured internationally including a solo show at London’s A Foundation (publication essay by JJ Charlesworth) and presentation of her work at Louise Bourgeois' Salon in New York.
-Recent solo exhibitions include Language of Memory at Summerhall Arts in Edinburgh (2015-16) and Inventory: Invisible Companion at Kettle’s Yard, Cambridge (2015).
+Whitney has travelled extensively to carry out her practice and has held residencies in Mexico, India, China and more recently the Nirox Foundation in South Africa.
+She is a Fellow in Creative Research at University of the Arts, London and has exhibited and lectured internationally including a solo exhibiton at London’s A Foundation (publication essay by JJ Charlesworth) and presentation of her work at Louise Bourgeois' Salon in New York.
+Recent solo exhibitons include Language of Memory at Summerhall Arts in Edinburgh (2015-16) and Inventory: Invisible Companion at Kettle’s Yard, Cambridge (2015).
 Her participations to group exhibitions include Glass Stress, White Light/White Heat at the 55th Venice Biennale (2013), moving image Light Switch for Extinction Marathon at the Serpentine Gallery (2014) and The New Book of Knowledge, Metamatic-Taf, Athens (2016).
 In 2009 she worked in film on a trip to Syria where she recorded Sight of Memory, exhibited Icastica Biennale (2013) and in 2012 travelled to Kyrgyzstan with the BBC to research and direct two short films about artists for televsion.

-McVeigh's research at University of the Arts, London College of Fashion is Human Fabric which celebrates collective identity and the threads that connect us as humans.
+McVeigh's research at University of the Arts, London (LCF) Human Fabric looks at collective identity and the threads that connect us as humans.